Filecoin

 | Data storage | 25 % | Upload failures are retryable; important as the end-to-end ingest signal but lower stakes than the read path |

-Three additional check types are planned for dealbot and will be incorporated into the score when they launch:
+These additional check types already run in dealbot and could be incorporated into the score:

 Concrete Scenarios